kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

    ![Screenshot of an empty workspace in Power BI.](./Images/E1T2S3.png)

-## Task 2: Download file for KQL database and create a KQL database
+## Task 2: Download the file for the KQL database and create a KQL database

 In this task, you will learn how to download a file for a KQL database and create a KQL database in Microsoft Fabric for querying and analyzing data efficiently.